Houses for rent in Tijuana

 When is the best time to stay in a vacation rental in Tijuana?

-Tijuana’s weather is about as perfect all year round as it is in neighboring San Diego: pleasantly cool mornings and evenings, and plenty of sunshine-drenched days.
+No matter what season you book one of Tijuana’s apartments for rent, you’ll be greeted with nearly perfect weather all year round: pleasantly cool mornings and evenings, and plenty of sunshine-drenched days.
 Expect some coastal fog in the mornings during the summer — a defining feature of the region’s famous May Gray/June Gloom, and more crowds during late summer and early fall, when the nearby Valle de Guadalupe wine region throws a month-long harvest party that attracts glamorous oenophiles from near and far.
 Pack layers and a swimsuit — the beach neighborhood of Playas de Tijuana is only a few miles west of downtown, and the notoriously chilly Pacific Ocean is most comfortable for swimming from July to October.

 What are the top things to do in Tijuana?